NelsenEW/espdrone-clients/docs/inputdevices.md

 Here\'s a few steps that you have to go though in order to get the input-device working.
-If any of the steps are not working then the input-device will not be usable for piloting the Crazyflie:
+If any of the steps are not working then the input-device will not be usable for piloting the Espdrone:

 -   The input-device needs to be recognized by the host operating system.
 This means that it should be seen in the operating system and be usable in other applications or utilities.
--   When using the Crazyflie graphical control client you need at least the correct mappings for roll/pitch/yaw/thrust.
+-   When using the Espdrone graphical control client you need at least the correct mappings for roll/pitch/yaw/thrust.
 This can be checked by opening the *Flight Data* tab.
 If the input-device is found and opened then you should see values in the *Target* fields for